RU09342/lab-2-blinking-leds-mammarelm7/Multiple Blink/README.md

 # Lab 2: Multiple Blink

 ## For each of the respective boards, a similar coding structure was used, but with different pinouts for the leds.
+The code toggles two leds by creating for loop delays between them.

 ## MSP430F5529
 GREEN LED: P4.7